andylundqvist/gnu-linux-distribution-timeline/README.md

-# gnu-linux-distribution-timeline
+# GNU/Linux Distribition Timeline

-GNU/Linux Distribition Timeline
+Create your own cladograms with the help of [Gnuclad](https://launchpad.net/gnuclad) (by Donjan Rodic).

-For use with Gnuclad, https://launchpad.net/gnuclad (by Donjan Rodic)
+The old folder structure is still being used here, release versions are placed in folders by YY.MM (year.month).